 The Profile pop-up menu lets you choose one of three modes of the tool: Uniform, Pressure and Custom.

 The Uniform profile lets you create a Stroke with constant width.
 It is used for the Pencil tool.

 The Custom profile allows variable width strokes.
 It can be used with both Pencil and Brush tools.
 The Brush tool changes the stroke width depending on the direction of the path.
 The Pencil tool can produce lines with variable width if you select a non-uniform profile in the Stroke settings.

 The Pressure profile lets you control the Stroke width using a stylus which has a pressure sensor.
 The more pressure you apply, the thicker becomes the stroke.
 It doesn't support Brush strokes.
-Click on the gear icon to access settings for Pressure.
+Click on the gear icon to access settings of this profile.

 The Width parameter defines the maximum stroke width.
 It mirrors the Width parameter for a stroke in the Appearance panel.

 The Variation parameter defines how much the stroke width changes depending on the pressure.